Sydney Transport with Opal Card

 From the international terminal that means a stroll to Wolli Creek, where you take the train to the city.

 From the domestic terminal your walk will be to Mascot train station.
 You can avoid the latter walk by taking the 400 bus to Mascot and then joining the train there.
-That’s faster than going the whole way by bus but you run into an Opal card anomaly and annoyance: you’ll be charged for two trips because train and bus trips are each counted separately.
+That’s faster than going the whole way by bus but you run into an Opal card anomaly and annoyance: you’ll be charged extra because train and bus trips are counted separately (although there’s a $2 adult/$1 child transfer discount).

 Most people today use the train to get into Sydney.
 It’s quick (10-12 minutes to Central) but it’s not cheap.

-A one way ticket from the international airport will cost you around AUD $17.20 (adult) and AUD $12.90 (first child, other children travel free).
+A one way ticket from the international airport will cost you around AUD $17.60 (adult) and AUD $14.10 (child).
 That’s to Sydney central and inner city stations.
 If you’re going further the cost will be a little higher.

 If you’re going to be leaving Sydney Australia within a week (and travelling back to the airport by train) you’ll pay less overall if you buy your Opal cards at the airport immediately.
 Your weekly spend on airport access fees will then be capped at something less than two separate entries.